ryanspletzer/ryanspletzer.github.io/_posts/2017-02-19-hello-world.md

 [Ghost](https://ghost.org/), but finally landed with what you see before you now.

-This is definitely a first pass at it and I fully expect things, especially the design, to change over time, but I wanted to get started and establish a presence so I can write content about some of the things I see day to day in the software development and DevOps spheres.
+At the time of this initial writing, this site is definitely in a 'first pass' mode and I fully expect aspects of it, especially the design, to change over time, but  I wanted to get started and establish a presence so I can write content about some of the things I see day to day in the software development and DevOps spheres.

 ## Jekyll